sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ## What other licenses are out there?

 So I knew about MIT, GPL, and AGPL.
-There's also [Apache 2.0 License](https://apache.org/licenses/LICENSE-2.0) and [Mozilla Public License](https://www.mozilla.org/en-US/MPL/).
+There's also [Apache 2.0 License](https://apache.org/licenses/LICENSE-2.0) and [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), a weak copyleft license that I should probably check out further?

 But the MIT License -- really the only permissive license I was familiar with -- is from the 1980s.
 While I still think the MIT License is a fine choice, I figured there must be some new licenses with interesting ideas and protections.

 Below is a grab-bag list of licenses I was either reminded of or found in my research.